jdrbc/podly_pure_podcasts/react-tailwind-ui.md

 # Podly React+Tailwind UI Implementation Plan

+> **✅ IMPLEMENTATION COMPLETE**: This document was the planning document for the React frontend implementation.
+The frontend has been successfully implemented and is now available.
+See `frontend/README.md` for current documentation.

 ## Overview

 This document outlines the plan for implementing a modern React frontend with Tailwind CSS for the Podly podcast ad-removal application.
 The implementation supports both Docker and non-Docker environments.